 - Transfer roasting pan to oven and bake according to the weight of the turkey.
 (See weight and cooking times below)

-- When the turkey reaches an internal temperature of 180°F in at the thickest part of the turkey thigh, remove from the oven and rest in oven bag for 15 minutes to allow juices to settle back into the turkey.
+- When the turkey reaches an internal temperature of 180°F in at the thickest part of the turkey thigh, remove it from the oven and rest in the oven bag for 15 minutes to allow juices to settle back into the turkey.

 - Use a carving fork to lift the turkey from the bag and transfer it to a carving board.
 Carve and enjoy!

 Approximate Turkey Cooking Times (But please go by the nifty meat thermometer)

 - 2.5-3 hours for 16-20 lb turkeys